There are two reasons why you might see a price change after completing an application:

 - Answering that you do not want your eligibility for financial assistance determined in the application

-- Indicating that you do not plan on filing a tax return for 2020
+- Indicating that you do not plan on filing a tax return for 2023

 - Indicating that you are married but plan on filing separately from your spouse

-- Indicating that you are enrolled in or eligible for minimum essential coverage elsewhere (like through an employer or Medicaid)
+- Indicating that you are enrolled in or eligible for minimum essential coverage elsewhere (like through an employer or Medicaid).

-If you answered any of the questions above incorrectly, login here to change the answers on your application.
+If you answered any of the questions above incorrectly, log in here to change the answers on your application.

-Indicate that you want your eligibility for financial assistance determined, that you plan to file taxes, and if married, select that you are filing jointly with your spouse.
+- Indicate that you want your eligibility for financial assistance determined, that you plan to file taxes, and if married, select that you are filing jointly with your spouse.

-Once you've submitted the necessary updates to your application, your eligibility results will redetermine if you're eligible for a premium tax credit subsidy!
+- Once you've submitted the necessary updates to your application, your eligibility results will redetermine if you're eligible for a premium tax credit subsidy!